I don’t know about you, but I spend soooo much time in the laundry room. As my family size has increased, so has the amount of laundry.

-The sensor will detect when your clothes are dry, preventing you from overdrying your clothes…saving unnecessary wear and tear on your clothes, and saving energy!
+The sensor will detect when your clothes are dry, preventing you from overdrying your clothes…saving unnecessary wear and tear, and saving energy!

-During peak hours (between 4pm and 7pm), the cost of electricity is higher because the energy company must meet the needs of high demand all at once.
+During peak hours (between 4pm and 7pm), the cost of electricity is higher because the electric company must meet the needs of high demand all at once.

-Therefore, according to Flint Energies, more expensive generation units are needed to meet the demand, which increases the cost of electricity.
+Therefore, according to Flint Energies, more expensive generation units are needed to meet the demand, increasing the electricity cost.

 Also, most energy companies offer a program that provides lower energy costs at certain times of the day (usually at night).
-So, make sure to call your energy company to find if they offer something like that.
+So, make sure to call your energy company to find out if they offer something similar.

 Cut dryer sheets in half

 If you can’t part with dryer sheets, cut them in half.
-Cutting dryer sheets in half will have the same results, but you’ll double your use, which will save you a bit of money.
+Cutting dryer sheets in half will have the same results, but you’ll double your use, saving you a bit of money.

 But like fabric softeners, dryer sheets coat the fabric making it harder to clean and causing more wear on your clothing.

-So, if you’re willing to give them up altogether, you could save even more.
+So, if you’re willing to give them up, you could save even more.
 Some alternatives to dryer sheets are…

 - Dampening a washcloth with vinegar and throwing it in the dryer.